ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-11-24-augmented-reality-technology-brings-amazing-opportunities.md

 What components are utilized to produce digital content?
 These can be a camera, sensors, and a projector.
 Sensors and cameras acquire data about the surrounding, which is subject to further processing.
 A projector may be used to send graphics to the surface in front a user.
 In addition, CPU, GPU, accelerometer, GPS are often utilized to process the received info.

 Once the surrounding is enriched with digital content, can a user interact with it somehow?
 Sure!
-You can control it by means of the device controllers, by moving the device itself, and even by applying voice commands (think “OK, Glass”).
+You can control it by means of the device controllers, by moving the device itself, and even by applying voice commands (think "OK, Glass").
 In addition, the producers of smart devices are currently working on [gesture-based controls](https://www.digitaltrends.com/virtual-reality/augmented-reality-gesture-controls/), which are going to provide users with a qualitatively new and exciting experience.

 ## What devices can utilize AR possibilities?